shendykurnia/crud/README.md

 ## Instructions

-1. Clone this repository.
+1. Fork this repository.
-- Create a new branch called `dev`.
 - Run `docker-compose up -d` to start the development environment.
 - Visit `http://localhost:9000` to see the contents of the web container and develop your application.
-- Create a pull request from your `dev` branch to the master branch.
-This PR should contain setup instructions for your application and a breakdown of the packages you chose to use and design decisions you made.
+- Create a pull request from your `fork` to the `tokopedia-interview:master` branch.
+- Pull Request should contain setup instructions for your application and a breakdown of the packages you chose to use and design decisions you made.

 ### API